James Coffman, M.Div., Th.M., D.Min.

 Nearly 250,000 people in Tennessee suffer from a mental illness, many of which live in metropolitan areas like Memphis.
 Of those, approximately 66,000 are children.
 Because Tennessee is only able to serve about 34 percent of those in need of mental health care, many people go untreated.
-As such, hundreds of people each year commit suicide in Tennessee and thousands more are incarcerated or homeless.2
+As such, hundreds of people each year commit suicide in Tennessee and thousands more are incarcerated or live on the streets.2

 Memphis residents who are in need of mental health care can find the services they need at the Comprehensive Counseling Network (CCN).
 CCN has two offices in the Memphis area to serve the needs of the community.
 Case management and counseling programs are available for children, adults and families.
-CCN provides assessments and referrals to all clients, regardless of ability to pay.
+Because many of CCN's programs are funded by the state of Tennessee, TennCare, and the United Way, services are provided to all clients, regardless of ability to pay.
 Additional information about CCN is available by calling 901-353-54403

 The University of Memphis offers a number of graduate programs that prepare students to work in the mental health field.
 Students can specialize in a number of areas, including Clinical Mental Health, Clinical Rehabilitation Counseling, and Rehabilitation Counseling.
 Each program builds knowledge and skills that are necessary for effective clinical practice.
 Each program is also fully accredited.
 Graduates are eligible for licensure in the state of Tennessee.
 For more information about these degree programs, call 901-678-2841.4

 1. Pink Palace Family of Museums.
 (2014).
 Home - Museum Overview.

 2. National Alliance on Mental Illness.
 (2010).
 State Advocacy 2010.

 3. Comprehensive Counseling Network.
 (2013).
 Home - Comprehensive Counseling Network.